In print at Amazon.

 “The radiators have been cranked up.”
 Mona blinked in alarm.
 Mounting pressure rattled the pipes, the escaping steam hissing like an unattended teakettle.
 Sticky moistness saturated the air, and water droplets beaded on her exposed skin.

-*Book Cover Has Changed Since Date of Video*
+*Book Cover and Title Has Changed Since Date of Video*